joelparkerhenderson/smart-criteria/README.md

 Questions that may help:

   * Scope: What is in scope versus out of scope?
-  * Functionality: What are the inputs, processes, and outputs?
+  * Functionality: What are the inputs, people, processes, and outputs?
   * Understanding: What is the terminology, ubiquitous language, etc.?
   * Results: What are any objectives, outcomes, impacts?
   * Phrasing: Can you use positive phrases and action verbs?

 Alternatives: